prajaktakini/Fair-and-Interpretable-Depression-Detection/README.md

 We propose a neuro symbolic model that combines the strengths of deep learning models with the transparency of rule-based systems.

+# Project Report
+Refer to the project report attached in the ./Docs/NeuroSymbolic_Classifier_Project_Report.pdf directory

 # Rule Based Model Architecture
 ![Rule Based Architecture](./images/rule_based.png)